dantleech/blog/source/cv.md

 Personal
 --------

+In my spare time I like to:

-- Like to try and go on a cycle tour once a year.
-Play piano and guitar, and
+- Go on a cycle tour once a year.
-- this year I'm trying to record a metal song each month and occasionally play in a band.
+- Play and record rock music (I play guitar and piano).
-- Regular runner.
+- Run.